adhocteam/ca-alert/README.md

 #### Testing

-Tests for the front-end are run via [Mocha](https://mochajs.org/) as a test runner and Istanbul's [NYC](https://github.com/istanbuljs/nyc) tool for code coverage.
+We run tests for the front-end via [Mocha](https://mochajs.org/) as a test runner and Istanbul's [NYC](https://github.com/istanbuljs/nyc) tool for code coverage.
 Both can be triggered from the [Makefile](https://github.com/adhocteam/ca-alert/blob/master/web/Makefile) with `make test` and `make coverage`, for testing and code coverage, respectively.
 Front-end testing makes heavy use of Airbnb's [Enzyme](https://github.com/airbnb/enzyme) library to isolate and test individual React components.

 ### The server-side Rails API

-The REST API for this project has been implemented as an [API-only](http://edgeguides.rubyonrails.org/api_app.html) Rails project that supports a JSON interface for accessing and updating data in the application.
+We implemented the REST API for this project as an [API-only](http://edgeguides.rubyonrails.org/api_app.html) Rails project that supports a JSON interface for accessing and updating data in the application.
 It is backed by a [PostgreSQL](https://www.postgresql.org/) database using the [PostGIS](http://www.postgis.net/) extensions for geographic data, uses [Twilio](https://www.twilio.com/) for SMS delivery, provides [Swagger](http://swagger.io/) documentation using the [swagger-blocks](https://github.com/fotinakis/swagger-blocks) gem, handles authentication using the [devise_token_auth gem](https://github.com/lynndylanhurley/devise_token_auth), and is fully tested using a suite of [Rspec](http://rspec.info/) tests.

 #### Request handling